Chapter 13:

 'Sadi I know, Latin I know, plants and beetles languages I know.
 This should be a piece of cake, a chess cake even, dare I say!'

-One exits the rich neighborhood for another to enter it.
-Ryu was on the doorstep of the president house with a box of melons, A gift of one of his nii-san's patients.
+One exited the rich neighborhood and another entered it.
+Ryu was on the doorstep of the president house with a box of melons, delivering food between the president and his brother like usual.

-He puts the box of seven melons on the spacious marble kitchen counter, with the knife the president took one to cut immediately.
+He put the box of seven melons on the spacious marble kitchen counter, the president took one to cut.

 "He took some for himself right?"
 She asked.